syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 {% endhighlight %}

-N> You can remove the existing toolbar items [names](/xamarin/sfimageeditor/toolbarcustomization#name) from image editor toolbarItems collection based on the index value and change the icon and text values dynamically for any of the already added toolbar item based on the index as shown in the following code snippet.
+N> You can remove the existing toolbar items `Name` from image editor toolbarItems collection based on the index value and change the icon and text values dynamically for any of the already added toolbar item based on the index as shown in the following code snippet.

 {% highlight C# %}